Unity Biotechnology

-Unity Biotechnology, Inc. is a publicly traded American biotechnology company that develops drugs that target senescent cells.
+Unity Biotechnology, Inc. was a publicly traded American biotechnology company that develops drugs that target senescent cells.
+The company ceased operations in 2025.

 History

 Unity BioTechnologies, a company backed by Jeff Bezos and PayPal co-founder Peter Thiel, was co-founded in March 2009 by Nathaniel David, Jan Van Deursen, Judith Campisi, and Daohong Zhou.

 The company was founded under the name Forge, Inc., but changed its name to Unity BioTechnologies in January 2015.

 Anirvan Ghosh joined Unity in 2020 as the company’s CEO.
 That same year, Nathaniel stepped down as president but remained a member of the board.

 On May 3, 2018, the company went public on the Nasdaq exchange, raising $85 million at a market capitalization of $700 million.
 Unity Biotechnology shares dropped 60% on August 17, 2020, after the company reported disappointing results from a clinical trial involving its then lead drug candidate, UBX0101, in patients with moderate-to-severe painful osteoarthritis.